okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 Activates a user

-This operation can only be performed on users with a `STAGED` status.
+This operation can only be performed on users with a `STAGED` or `DEPROVISIONED` status.
 Activation of a user is an asynchronous operation.

 * The user's `transitioningToStatus` property has a value of `ACTIVE` during activation to indicate that the user hasn't completed the asynchronous operation.
 * The user's status is `ACTIVE` when the activation process is complete.